 Jerry's own composing credits include African Concerto "Nyadedefia," a musical composition and "Nyotsere", an arrangement for orchestral performance.
 Two of his most performed works are the dance dramas "Brave Warriors", and "Lodonu the Prince of Fire".
-Jerry has a DVD entitled "Music of Africa" that can be purchased here on the website and he will soon be publishing his first book "Musical Interpretation of West African Rhythms".
+Jerry has a DVD entitled "Music of Africa" that can be purchased here on the website and his first book "Musical Interpretation of West African Rhythms."

 Chiku Awali African Dance, Arts & Culture, Inc. Spring Valley, New York